sunil390/zLearning/Sathya_Setup/Linux Installation software steps.md

   _TAG_REDIR_OUT: "txt"
   LANG: "C"
 ```
-f. ssh-keygen in ubuntu and copy privatekey from .ssh/id_rsa
+9. ssh-keygen in ubuntu and copy privatekey from .ssh/id_rsa
-g  Add new credentials as zos1 as machine and enter id password of sysprg1 and paste the above private key.
+10. Add new credentials as zos1 as machine and enter id password of sysprg1 and paste the above private key.
-h.
-In Templates against Cancel_User select inventory and zos1 credentials
+11. In Templates against Cancel_User select inventory and zos1 credentials
-i.
-Launch the Template
+12. Launch the Template